Storm772/Giveaway-Bot/README.md

-# Discord Giveaways Bot 🎉
+# Discord Giveaway Bot 🎉

 This bot is built using **Node.js** and is designed to facilitate giveaways on your Discord server effortlessly.
 Whether you want to reward your community or engage your server members, this bot has you covered.